shmofy/contributor-agreement/README.md

 # contributor-agreement

-> A GitHub App built with [Probot](https://github.com/probot/probot) that verifies the contributor agreement that allows to contribute to a Shmofy repository.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that verifies the contributor agreement that allows to contribute to a Shmofy

 ## Setup